marcusbaer/webdev-presentations/VUE2.md

 {{ city.name }} <a :href="mapLink">open map</a>...
 ```

-catch event by adding stop propagation directive to link:
+catch event by adding stop propagation directive to link (we cannot use the event modifier as we don't have a click event):
 ```
 {{ city.name }} <a :href="mapLink" v-stop-propagation>open map</a>...
 ```